 At 9th level Eldritch Fists can add their Charisma bonus to their Armor.
-They gain one of the following Skills: Defender; Tactics; or Toughness.
+They gain one of the following Skills: Agile; Tactics; or Toughness.

-At 12th level Eldritch Fists gain one of the following Skills: Defender; Tactics; or Toughness.
+At 12th level, Eldritch Fists gain one of the following Skills: Agile; Tactics; or Toughness.

 Dexterity 15, Constitution 13, Charisma 13.
-Must have melee as PRIMARY attack.
-Must have Agile Skill.
+Must have melee as primary attack.
 Must have defeated at least ten adversaries using only their bare hands.